ThunderFly-aerospace/TFGPS01/README.md

 <img src="/doc/img/TFGPS01A_bottom.jpg" width="45%" />
 </p>

 > This module (TFGPS01A) was developed by [ThunderFly s.r.o.](https://www.thunderfly.cz) and is published as OpenSource hardware with a [GPLv3](LICENSE) license.
 It is possible to buy on request.
-For a quote contact us by [email](https://www.thunderfly.cz).
+For a quote contact us by email info@thunderfly.cz.

 ### Features